YanneckReiss/DatatStoreWithKotlinSupport/README.md

-# Tutorial - "How To Use Android’s Proto DataStore With Kotlin Support'
+# Tutorial - "How To Use Android’s Proto DataStore With Kotlin Support"

 This is the GitHub repository with code samples from my article ["How To Use Android’s Proto DataStore With Kotlin Support"](https://medium.com/tech-takeaways/how-to-use-androids-proto-datastore-with-kotlin-support-8e4f80f1d6d).